boyan-uni/IoT-Internet-of-Things/readme.md

 formatted_Timestamp = [timestamp.strftime('%Y-%m-%d') for timestamp in Timestamp]
 AttributeError: 'str' object has no attribute 'strftime'

-Process finished with exit cod
+Process finished with exit code1